Baron: Low Countries

-In the medieval era, some allodial and enfeoffed lands held by nobles were created or recognized as baronies by the Holy Roman Emperors, within whose realm most of the Low Countries lay.
+In the medieval era, some allodial and enfeoffed lands held by nobles were created or recognised as baronies by the Holy Roman Emperors, within whose realm most of the Low Countries lay.
 Subsequently, the Habsburgs continued to confer the baronial title in the Southern Netherlands, first as kings of Spain and then, again, as emperors until abolition of the Holy Roman Empire, but these had become titular elevations rather than grants of new territory.

-In the Netherlands after 1815, titles of baron authorized by previous monarchs (except those of the Napoleonic Kingdom of Holland) were usually recognized by the Dutch kings.
+In the Netherlands after 1815, titles of baron (Dutch: baron (m), barones (f)) authorised by previous monarchs (except those of the Napoleonic Kingdom of Holland) were usually recognised by the Dutch kings.
 But such recognition was not automatic, having to be authenticated by the Supreme Council of Nobility and then approved by the sovereign.
 This ceased to be possible after the Dutch constitution was revised in 1983.
-More than one hundred Dutch baronial families have been recognized.
-The title is usually inherited by all males descended patrilineally from the original recipient of the title, although in a few noble families baron is the title of cadet family members, while in a few others it is heritable according to primogeniture.
+More than one hundred Dutch baronial families have been recognised.
+The title is usually inherited by all males descended patrilineally from the original recipient of the title, although in a few noble families baron is the title of cadet family members, whilst in a few others it is heritable according to primogeniture.

-After its secession in 1830, Belgium incorporated into its nobility all titles of baron borne by Belgian citizens which had been recognized by the Netherlands since 1815.
-In addition, its monarchs have since created or recognized other titles of baron, and the sovereign continues to exercise the prerogative to confer baronial and other titles of nobility.
+After its secession in 1830, Belgium incorporated into its nobility all titles of baron borne by Belgian citizens, which had been recognised by the Netherlands since 1815.
+In addition, its monarchs have since created or recognised other titles of baron, and the sovereign continues to exercise the prerogative to confer baronial and other titles of nobility.
 Baron is the third lowest title within the nobility system above knight (chevalier, ridder) and below viscount.
 There are still a number of families in Belgium that bear the title of baron.

 Luxembourg's monarch retains the right to confer the baronial title.
 Two of the grand duchy's prime ministers inherited baronial titles that were used during their tenures in office, Victor de Tornaco and Félix de Blochausen.